dewakuli/algoritma-apriori/README.md

 ## 5. Asosiasi dan hasil perhitungan
 ```
 for item in association_results:
-    # first index of the inner list
-    # Contains base item and add item
     pair = item[0]
     items = [x for x in pair]
     print("Rule: " + items[0] + " -> " + items[1])

-    # second index of the inner list
     print("Support: " + str(item[1]))

-    # third index of the list located at 0th
-    # of the third index of the inner list

     print("Confidence: " + str(item[2][0][2]))
     print("Lift: " + str(item[2][0][3]))
     print("=====================================")